-- Strongly consider attending the ‘Introduction to the Work of a Doula’ workshop.
+- Strongly consider attending and introductory workshop.

-- From the list of approved Doula Preparation Courses listed, choose those that appeal, read the providers’ websites carefully and possibly also talk with the course provider.
+- From the list of Approved Doula Preparation Courses listed, choose those that appeal, read the providers’ websites carefully and possibly also talk with the course provider.
 Choose your course based on how you feel, as well as practical considerations like cost and location.

 - Attend your chosen Course, complete post course modules.
 If satisfactory you will receive your course attendance certificate and instructions on how to join Doula UK.

 - Receive and read your DUK Welcome Pack.

 - Read DUK Philosophy, Code of Conduct and other Policies and Procedures .

 - Find a Doula Mentor, have an initial conversation with her and send her your completed Aide Memoire.

 - When you have agreed to work together your details go live on the Find a Doula pages.

 - Commence the Recognition Process with DUK.
 Fees are £40 per birth or postnatal record (up to a maximum of £160) plus £40 for the final recognition interview (total £200).
 A birth AND postnatal doula will need to budget for a total of £400, which can be paid to your mentor as you go along.